 course, you will gain exposure to major steps in designing, implementing, and reporting

 research findings.
 You are expected to have the first parts of a research proposal written in

 draft form (introduction, background, problem statement, objectives, research questions,

-hypothesis, rationale and literature review).
+hypothesis, rationale, significance and limitations as well as delimitations and literature review).
 The course is designed to make you competent

 researchers who can write, submit and defend a quality research-based thesis as part of the